Mortimerr History, Family Crest & Coats of Arms

 Early Origins of the Mortimerr family

-The surname Mortimerr was first found in Herefordshire where they were recorded as a family of great antiquity seated as Lords of the manor and estates in that shire.
-Ranulph de Mortimer (before 1070), accompanied William the Conqueror and was granted Wigmore Castle in Hereford.
-They became the Lords of Wigmore.
+The surname Mortimerr was first found in Herefordshire where Ranulph de Mortimer (before 1070), who accompanied William the Conqueror was granted Wigmore Castle.
+The family became the Lords of Wigmore.
 The Hundredorum Rolls of 1273 revealed the following entries: Ralph de Mortimer in Lincolnshire; and Hugh de Mortuomari, and Lucia de Mortuomari in Herefordshire.
 "The parish [of Woodham-Mortimer], called in some documents Little Woodham, derives its present adjunct from the family of Mortimer, to whom it anciently belonged."
 Some of the family held a family seat at Attleburgh in Norfolk in ancient times.
 "It was anciently the capital of Norfolk, and the residence of Offa and Edmund, kings of East Anglia; and was subsequently the seat of the Mortimer family, the site of whose baronial hall is still encompassed by a moat.
 In the reign of Richard II., Robert de Mortimer founded a collegiate establishment, in the church of the Holy Cross, for a warden and four secular priests."
 Some moved up to Scotland.
 "The first of the name recorded in Scotland is probably William de Mortimer who sometime after 1165 witnessed King William the Lion's confirmation of the charter of Philip de Euermel to Neubotel."